Multifamily Rental Housing NOFA

 The Small Business Concierge guides prospective business owners interested in establishing and/or expanding an existing business by acting as a single point of contact to guide you through government processes and connecting you to trusted agencies and resources in Los Angeles County.

 The County of Los Angeles is seeking collaborative partnerships with qualified affordable housing developers to create housing and sustainable transportation throughout the region.
-Proposed projects in Unincorporated LA County or on County -owned land may work with the County’s AHSC team to discuss the project’s scope and vision and determine if the project is a strong candidate to apply to the 2023 AHSC Round in February 2023.
+Proposed projects in Unincorporated LA County or on County-owned

 In accordance with the Federal Fair Housing Act, the Americans with Disabilities Act, Section 504 of the Rehabilitation Act (if applicable), the California Fair Employment and Housing Act, and the Civil Rights Act of California, it is the policy of the LACDA, that residential rental properties that receive funding, service, or program assistance must adhere to all applicable federal and state laws and requirements related to Fair Housing and Accessibility.